 Important Message from the Clerk!

-Because of the COVID-19, voters in Door County are strongly urged to act now to vote absentee for the April 7, 2020 Spring Election and Presidential Preference Primary.
+Because of the COVID-19, voters in Door County are strongly urged to act now to vote absentee for the November 3, 2020 General and Presidential Election.

 How to Request an Absentee Ballot

 There are several ways registered voters can request absentee ballots.
 If they have internet access, the easiest way is to sign up at MyVote Wisconsin, https://myvote.wi.gov.

 Just look for the “Vote Absentee” button near the top of the page.
 On a mobile phone, use the menu button in the upper right corner of the website.
 There is a three-step process that starts with putting in your name and date of birth, followed by requesting your ballot.
 If you don’t already have a photo ID on file with your clerk’s office, you can upload a copy.
 Mobile phone users can take a picture and upload it to MyVote.
 Absentee ballot requests submitted this way go directly to our clerk’s office, and you can track your ballot by returning to the website.